-DESC: While the user is logged in, they can create a feed that will contain aggregated content from URL’s specified by the user.
+DESC: While the user is logged in, the user can create a feed that will contain aggregated content from URL’s specified by the user.
 These should be found in a user control panel section of the UI.

 DEP: FR4